Simone Biles Condemns 'Truly Sick' Comments On Trans Athlete, Calls Riley Gaines 'Sore Loser'

 Gaines also referenced a dark chapter in women’s sports that involved the years-long abuse scandal surrounding former USA Gymnastics doctor Larry Nassar.

-Biles was among dozens of Olympians who were sexually abused by Nassar, who was convicted of molesting athletes during his 18-year tenure with the US women’s national gymnastics team.
+Biles was among 265 athletes, many of them Olympians, who were sexually abused by Nassar, who was convicted of molesting athletes during his 18-year tenure with the US women’s national gymnastics team.

 Gaines argued that a survivor of sexual abuse should oppose allowing transgender athletes into female locker rooms.